StusQT/QuadrEDC/README.md

 In the project was used QCustomPlot: https://www.qcustomplot.com/

 Getting Started
-Run the installer and complete the installation or open the project in QT Creator using the button "open the project"
+Run the installer and complete the installation or open the project in QT Creator using the button "open the project" (for editing code)

+Installing Qt Creator (if you want to edit the code):

 1. Download and install QT Creator from https://www.qt.io/download
 2. Unzip the archive "QT_Projeсt.rar" to the folder for the project